IgniteUI/help-topics/topics/04_Data-Sources/OLAP/01_Flat/00_igOlapFlatDataSource_Overview.md

 ## <a id="introduction"></a>Introduction

 The `igOlapFlatDataSource` component enables multi-dimensional (OLAP-like) analysis to be performed on flat data collections.
 Given a data collection or an [igDataSource](igDataSource-igDataSource.html)™ instance and based on the user configuration, it extracts the necessary metadata in order to create dimensions of hierarchies and measures.
-The `igOlapFlatDataSource` component also performs calculations and aggregates data as requested using the component’s API directly or through one or more of the Ignite UI widgets capable of visualizing and interacting with OLAP data, e.g. `igPivotView`™ or `igPivotGrid`™.
+The `igOlapFlatDataSource` component also performs calculations and aggregates data as requested using the component’s API directly or through one or more of the %%ProductName%% widgets capable of visualizing and interacting with OLAP data, e.g. `igPivotView`™ or `igPivotGrid`™.

 ## <a id="main-features"></a>Main Features Summary